shinhugh/em-calculator/README.md

 # Expectation-Maximization Calculator (WIP)

-Feed the program data and it will learn on its own about the subjects involved.
+Feed the program data and it will learn on its own about the subjects involved.<br/>
 The project is still a work-in-progress.

 ### Data